spfitzpatrick/predmachlearn-030/Project.md

 - There *may* be columns with low overall variance in the data - limiting their usefulness for training purposes
 - There *may* be columns that are highly correlated to each other -  rendering some columns redundant for training purposes

 The reader might question the wisdom of removing the raw_timestamp_part_n columns.
-The model is ultimately intended to evaluate the efficacy of a given action performed by a subject.
+The model is ultimately intended to evaluate the correctness of a given action performed by a subject.
 The very fact that there are many time-adjacent data samples available each second, for each subject, would lend weight to the idea that analysing a time-sequenced group of samples could be of service in building an accurate and useful model.
 However the available data is classified on **every available row** - lending weight to the idea that single point-in-time samples are also of value when training.

 Additionally, since the final test set contains *no* time adjacent samples and contains only single point-in-time measurements, the potential benefits of time sequence based analysis are rendered null and void.
 Am I cheating by having an insight into the final testing methodology and using this to guide my covariate selection process ? - I'll leave that up to you.